Entropy of logarithmic modes: Introduction

 The Laplace-Beltrami operator on manifolds with Anosov geodesic flows is \textit{not expected} to have large spectral multiplicities, thus one might expect the equidistribution phenomena.
-In response, one can study a related form (or depending on one's perspective, a replacement) of this spectral degeneracy by considering functions that act as approximations to true eigenfunctions and are called \textit{quasimodes}.
+In response, one can artificially introduce ``large multiplicites" by considering functions that act as approximations to true eigenfunctions and are called \textit{quasimodes}.
 The order of approximation can be quantified with the notion of \textit{width} and is given in the following definition:

-\begin{defn}[Quasimodes] For a given energy level $E>0$, we say that a semiclassical family $\{\Psi_{\h}\}_{\h}$ of $L^2$-normalized states is a family of \emph{quasimodes of $P(\h)=-\h^2 \Delta_g$ of central energy $E$} and \emph{width} $w(\h)$, if and only if there exists $\h_0(E)>0$ such that
+\begin{defn}[Quasimodes] For a given energy level $E>0$, we say that a semiclassical family $\{\Psi_{\h}\}_{\h}$ of $L^2$-normalized states is a family of \emph{quasimodes of $P(\h)=-\h^2 \frac{\Delta_g}{2}$ of central energy $E$} and \emph{width} $w(\h)$, if and only if there exists $\h_0(E)>0$ such that

 \end{defn}